adlub/FootballAnalyticsML/README.md

 Once you have run these files, you can then run the other python files (in any order) that correspond to the use of other classification models on football shot data.

 `Classification Results.xlsx` contains the performance metrics of all the models used in this project.
 This file currently contains data from when I personally ran the models on Real Madrid's shot data from 2019 (extracted using the site linked above).
-You can change the data at your discretion when you run run the models yourself.
+You can change the data at your discretion when you run the models yourself.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>